 Dr Camilla Whittington

 My research aims to understand the genetic basis of complex evolutionary innovations.
 Evolutionary innovations like eyes, wings, venom, and live-birth are dramatic, game-changing novelties that are responsible for much of the Earth’s animal diversity.
 However, their origins are poorly understood because they are produced by the collective action and evolution of thousands of genes.
-I apply a range of methods including molecular technologies and physiological methods to a targeted range of animals, my work aims to elucidate the evolution and genetic basis of complex traits.
+I apply a range of methods including molecular technologies and physiological techniques to a targeted range of animals, to elucidate the evolution and genetic basis of complex traits.
 I have worked with marsupials, monotremes, rodents, and sharks, and my current focus is on using Australian lizards and seahorses as model systems.
 My interests encompass evolutionary biology, genetics and genomics, physiology, animal behaviour, and conservation.
 I share the Applied and Evolutionary Zoology Lab with Dr Catherine Grueber.